Performance Details

 Target #2: Three percent reduction in the five-year moving average rate of workplace fatalities per 100,000 employees.

-Target #1: Increase the number of Voluntary Protection Program and Safety & Health Achievement Recognition Program sites in Alaska.
+Target #1: Increase the number of Voluntary Protection Program and Safety and Health Achievement Recognition Program sites in Alaska.

 Target #1: No loss of life or property caused by unsafe boilers/pressure vessels, plumbing, and electrical work and elevators.